Influence of the majority group on individual judgments in online spontaneous conversations: Results

-We examine the impact of the majority on individuals using the multivariate regression model described in Section~\ref{subsec:model}.
+We examine the influence of the majority on individuals using the multivariate regression model described in Section~\ref{subsec:model}.
 Table~\ref{tab:model_result} summarizes the results of the analysis for all six models.
 The table also includes the 89\% interval boundaries of the posterior distribution and the diagnostics of the Markov Chain Monte Carlo (MCMC) model used for the inference.
 Each row indicates a model parameter. $\alpha$ represents verdict-specific intercepts, $\beta$ represents verdict-specific slopes, while $\sigma$ indicates the standard deviation of models' residuals.
 In the table's columns, \texttt{mean} is the posterior mean, \texttt{sd} is the posterior standard deviation, \texttt{hdi\_5.5\%} and \texttt{hdi\_94.5\%} are the 89\% Highest Density Interval (HDIs, also known as credible intervals), \texttt{mcse\_mean} and \texttt{mcse\_sd} are Monte Carlo Standard Errors of mean and standard deviation respectively, \texttt{ess\_bulk} and \texttt{ess\_tail} indicate the effective sample size (i.e., how many independent samples the posterior is equivalent to), \texttt{r\_hat} is the chain convergence diagnostic.
 The model has a good performance and provides a reliable inference.
 The sampling noise is zero (indicating a precise estimate from the MCMC samples) and the sampling efficiency is substantial, indicating a good exploration of the posterior. \texttt{r\_hat} is 1 for all parameters, indicating an excellent model convergence across all chains.

-Remarkably, almost all the judgments expressed after the majority judgment disclosure have been influenced by the majority judgment itself.
-All models show relatively small uncertainty and a meaningful effect of $\beta$, being always positive and credibly different from zero.
+Remarkably, all models show relatively small uncertainty and a meaningful impact of $\beta$, being always credibly different from zero.
 For significant $\beta$ parameters (bold in Table~\ref{tab:model_result}), the posterior uncertainty is relatively small in relation to the corresponding mean, indicating a low residual variability in the estimated values (i.e., narrow posteriors).
+Note that, being the $\beta$ coefficient dependent on $V$, and being each verdict encoded as a positive scalar $V[v]$, the regression slopes referring to the same verdict are all rescaled by the same factor $V[v]$.